Skip to Main Content

 Again, as with legislation there are a number of excellent online resources for finding Australian case law.
 The print finding tools available here at IALS library are also rather good, but for ease of purpose you may well prefer to use the electronic finding tools, as these will often link straight to an electronic copy of the case report.

-Offering slightly greater coverage of Australian cases, including the Commonwealth Law Reports, is the Australian content on Westlaw, available through the Westlaw International link under 'services' at the top right of the Westlaw UK service.
+Offering slightly greater coverage of Australian cases, including the Commonwealth Law Reports, is the Australian content on Westlaw International Material.
 The Australian materials should be one of the options clearly available on the opening screen.
-Australian materials covered include both the Commonwealth and Federal Law Reports (unlike Lexis), as well as unreported state and federal cases, and also some state and subject based series.
+Australian materials covered include both the Commonwealth Law Reports and Federal Law Reports (unlike Lexis+), as well as unreported state and federal cases, and also some state and subject based series.
 These can all be searched individually or together.
 Both Lexis and Westlaw are available to all academic library users onsite at IALS library via our A-Z List of Databases page.

-For hard copy case law, we have a complete set of the Australian case citator, which will allow you to check if a particular case has been cited in any other cases, but it would probably be easier to use the CaseBase service described above.
+For hard copy case law, we have a complete set of the Australian case citator, which will allow you to check if a particular case has been cited in any other cases.
 We also have the Australian Digest, which groups cases together by subject - this is complete to about 2000 with yearly updating supplements.
 All of these materials are Federal only, and are classified at GD1.H.
 There is very little in the way of print finding tools for state cases, although there are some e.g. Tasmanian digest of Supreme Court cases at FOL GD6.H.2.

 Indigenous Australian law